Jord8888/PixelColorZen-numberpolicies/PRIVACY.md

 ## Children's privacy

-ColorFlow Number is family-friendly and suitable for children.
+Pixel Color Zen is family-friendly and suitable for children.
 Because the app collects no information and makes no network requests, it does not knowingly or unknowingly collect data from anyone, including children under 13.
 The app should comply